Qualytics/userguide/docs/enrichment/enrichment-datastore-creation.md

 # List of supported Enrichment Datastores

-*On the following links you can see how to setup each one of them.*
+On the following links you can see how to setup each one of them:

 * [Amazon S3](/userguide/datastores/amazon-s3/#configuring-an-enrichment-datastore)
 * [Azure Blob Storage](/userguide/datastores/azure-blob-storage/#configuring-an-enrichment-datastore)